machal/cssmine-content/content/css3-border-image.md

 using the native ones.

 Take any image that contains a border and tell the browser how to slice it.
-Then there is the "magic" part - the border will adapt to the width and height of the element, whatever it may be.
+Then there is the “magic” part - the border will adapt to the width and height of the element, whatever it may be.

 Syntax